What are the HSPT and the SSAT? Are they Different?

 - The SSAT rewards accuracy rather than speed.
 Students can perform well on the test without answering all of the questions.
 In some cases, students can actually improve their scores by answering fewer questions and strategically skipping difficult questions.
 The SSAT deducts a ¼ point for every wrong answer, so random guessing will not improve a student’s score.

-- The HSPT on the other hand does not penalize wrong answers, so guessing is okay especially if a student can eliminate some answers.
+- The HSPT does not penalize wrong answers, so guessing is okay, especially if a student can eliminate some answers and make an educated guess.
 The HSPT requires students to move quickly through the exam, balancing accuracy with speed.

 - The SSAT tests student vocabulary with two different types of questions that are given in separate sections: synonyms and analogies.

-- The HSPT, on the other hand, tests vocabulary through antonyms, synonyms, analogies, verbal classifications and logic.
-Different types of questions are all mixed together.
+- The HSPT, on the other hand, tests vocabulary through antonyms, synonyms, analogies, verbal classifications, and logic.
+Different question types are mixed together throughout the section.

 - The HSPT includes questions that test punctuation, capitalization, spelling and grammar.
 There are no such questions on the SSAT.

-- Both tests contain questions on geometry, algebra, arithmetic and mathematics concepts.
+- Both tests contain questions on geometry, algebra, and arithmetic.
 The HSPT also contains questions testing numerical patterns and series.